paarthenon/variant/docu/docs/use/grouping.md

 export const AmphibiousAnimal = variantList([
     variant('frog', fields<{color: string}>()),
 ]);
-export type AmphibiousAnimal<T extends TypeNames<typeof AmphibiousAnimal> = undefined> = VariantOf<typeof AmphibiousAnimal, T>;
 ```

 Amphibious animals may be encountered in both *water* and on *land*.
 How should this be expressed?
 It may be tempting to merge `AmphibiousAnimal` into the lists of `LandAnimal` and `WaterAnimal`, but that would be a step backward because we then lose the ability to identify *land only* or *water only* animals.

 The better approach would be to use our friend the union type.
-Remember that variants are designed to work *with* vanilla typescript and will work seamlessly with [union and intersection types](https://www.typescriptlang.org/docs/handbook/unions-and-intersections.html).
+Remember that variants are designed to work with vanilla typescript and will work seamlessly with [union and intersection types](https://www.typescriptlang.org/docs/handbook/unions-and-intersections.html).

 ### Variants in a union type